gjxo12/FundamentalCpp/README.md

 It is originally using Visual Studio Compiler(vc++), but here I have a build generator using [cmake].

-Using GCC 10.x as my environment standard and set C++17 syntax as the default in my setting
+~~Using GCC 10.x as my environment standard and set C++17 syntax as the default in my setting~~

+using Mingw GCC 10.x, VScode intellisense not work...

+so using VS 2022 Compiler maybe c++20 feature.

 Using [vscode] and cmake plugin and c++ debug plugin in my setting.